XJWX89/docs/sync2/user-guide/settings.md

 ## Token List
 1. Click **Tokens**
-2. Choose your token from the token list
+2. Choose the token from the token list
 3. Toggle on to enable

 :::tip 📖 Note